mui/material-ui/docs/pages/blog/2021-q2-update.md

   - 398 new contributors
   - The equivalence of, on average, four full-time developers working on it (core team + community).

-- 👩‍🎤 We have rolled out the new **styling engine** to all the components.
+- 👩‍🎤 We have rolled out the new **style engine** to all the components.
   The community has provided invaluable assistance.
   In v5, we have standardized on the `styled()` API as the styling foundation we build on top of, e.g. [the `sx` prop](https://next.material-ui.com/system/the-sx-prop/).
   This API is loved by the community and implemented by a number of styling libraries: styled-components, emotion, stitches, goober, etc. It allows us to support them all, with [adapters](https://next.material-ui.com/guides/styled-engine/#how-to-switch-to-styled-components).

 - ⚒️ We added a [codemod CLI](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod) and 17 transformations to automatically migrate codebases from v4 to v5.
   If you are not familiar with what a codemod is, you can follow [this presentation](https://www.youtube.com/watch?v=H9qtLutnT_g).